 The University requires all non-native speakers of English to reach a minimum standard of proficiency in written and spoken English before beginning a postgraduate degree.
 Certain subjects require a higher level.

 For detailed information see our English language requirements web pages.

 Please note that if you are required to meet an English language condition, we offer a number of pre-sessional courses in English for Academic Purposes through Kent International Pathways.

 Duration: 1 year full-time

-This flexible programme is studied over one year full-time and consists of seven compulsory and two optional modules in Stage 1 with Stage 2 consisting of a piece of finance-related research.
+This flexible course is studied over one year full-time and consists of seven compulsory and two optional modules in Stage 1 with Stage 2 consisting of a piece of finance-related research.

 The following modules are indicative of those offered on this programme.
 This list is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.

 You must complete all compulsory modules and select 30 credits at Level 7 from a list of optional modules that will be provided by the Division.